rotorz/unity3d-reorderable-list/README.md

   contributors own work.

-- The contributor disclaims all copyright and accepts that their contributed content will be released to the [public domain](<http://en.wikipedia.org/wiki/Public_domain>).
+- The contributor disclaims all copyright and accepts that their contributed content will be released to the public domain.

 - The act of submitting a contribution indicates that the contributor agrees with this agreement.
 This includes (but is not limited to) pull requests, issues, tickets, e-mails, newsgroups, blogs, forums, etc.

-### Disclaimer

-External content linked in the above text are for convienence purposes only and do not contribute to the agreement in any way.
-Linked content should be digested under the readers discretion.